-4.62 If household members remain in the property after the death of the last remaining tenant they are unauthorised occupiers and there are no succession rights, household members must participate in an interview to explore alternative housing options.
-Household members are expected to comply with personalised housing plans and actively explore alternative housing options.
-Whilst non-successors are seeking alternative housing, they are responsible for payment of weekly use and occupation charges at the property, these charges must be paid in advance.
-If non-successors are actively seeking alternative housing and maintaining payments against use and occupation charges, then we will allow them a reasonable period of time to remain in occupation of the property before commencing enforcement action to end the tenancy of the deceased tenant and recover possession; in such circumstances we will allow up to six months occupation before recovering possession.
-If the non-successor is not actively seeking alternative accommodation and/or is not paying the use and occupation charge or breaching another term, e.g. committing ASB, we will seek to serve a notice to quit to end the tenancy sooner than six months.
-In the instance of non-payment of use and occupation charges, or other tenancy breach, notice to quit will be served as soon as the breach occurs.
+4.62 If household members remain in the property after the death of the last remaining tenant and there are no succession rights, household members will be interviewed to explore alternative housing options.
+Once it is determined that there is no succession a Notice to Quit (NTQ) will be served.
+Following the service of the NTQ if the non-successor remains in occupation a Use & Occupation account will be set up as they are responsible for payment of weekly use and occupation charges at the property, these charges must be paid when due and the account should not be in arrears at any point.
+Following plan with recommendations depending on each household member's circumstances and they will be expected to actively explore alternative housing options.
+If non-successors are actively seeking alternative housing and maintaining payments against use and occupation charges, then we will allow up to six months occupation before recovering possession.
+If the non-successor is not actively seeking alternative accommodation and/or is not paying the use and occupation charges, we will commence possession proceedings within the six months.

-4.63 Where an application is made from a family member for a non-statutory succession where there is no legal entitlement to the property the Review Panel will consider the application taking into account the views of both Housing Services and Housing Solutions taking into account:
+4.63 Where an application is made from a family member for a non-statutory succession the Review Panel consisting of a minimum of two Heads of Service from the Housing Department will consider the application considering the views of both Housing Services and Housing Solutions taking into consideration:

 - Occupancy of the property

 - Household composition, including special requirements

 - Financial position of the household

 - Suitability of the property, including need for adaptations

 - Requirements to remain in the locality

 - Condition in which the household has maintained the property

 - Behaviour of all household members during the tenancy

 - Rent payment record

 - Breaches of tenancy and enforcement action

-- Vulnerabilities within the household due to age, illness or disability
+- Vulnerabilities within the household due to age, illness, or disability

-- Banding within the Allocation Scheme
+- Banding within the Allocation Scheme.